danmatthews/Req/README.md

 ## Installation.

-If you're wanting to use the `Req` class by itself, simply do the following:
+If you're wanting to use the `Req` class by itself, simply do the following, don't forget to include the `ReqResponse` class too!

 ```php
 include 'src/Req.php';